 During all that time, we’re breathing in a nasty soup of dust mites, pet dander, pollen, mold, bug skeletons, and toxins from sources like everyday cleaning products and even from our own clothing and bedding.

 Most people assume all those symptoms are just from allergies when in fact, all those toxins in the air we’re breathing are to blame.
-So keeping a clean house from top to bottom, along with a good air filtration system, will prevent those allergies and protect your immune system so you feel even better.
+So keeping a clean house from top to bottom, along with a good air filtration system, will prevent those allergies and protect your immune system.

 Why We Really Love to Clean